Recent searches

 • Absolut Mandrin Collins

-The Absolut Mandrin Collins elevates the citrus flavors of a classic Tom Collins by blending Lemon Juice with the rich, mature Mandarin notes of Absolut Mandrin (Mandarin-Flavored Vodka).
+The Absolut Mandrin Collins heightens the citrus flavors of a classic Tom Collins by blending Lemon Juice with the rich, mature Mandarin notes of Absolut Mandrin (Mandarin-Flavored Vodka).
 Garnished with both a Lemon Wedge and an Orange Wedge, this Tom Collins variation is so citrusy good.
 Here’s how to make an Absolut Mandrin Collins.

 • Orange Blossom Collins